Quick answer

 The Statutory Legacy Amount Explained

-The statutory legacy amount is a fixed sum that is guaranteed to the surviving spouse or civil partner when someone dies without a will.
+The statutory legacy amount is a fixed sum that is expected to the surviving spouse or civil partner when someone dies without a will.
 This amount is a crucial aspect of the UK’s intestacy rules, ensuring that the deceased’s partner receives a certain level of financial support.

 Definition of Statutory Legacy